FICTION

 To Kneel at the Altar of Your Bones

-By Valo Wing in Issue Eight, March 2023
+by Valo Wing in Issue Eight, March 2023

 She slices open a vein, and out pours star-matter.
 Liquid and glittering, the iridescent mess drips from her arm into my cupped palms.
 And, for a moment, there is only this: breathing in duet (forte, agitato), her brow a slash of determination worthy of sainthood (she’s my religion, yes), and, too, the dumbass acolyte who made a promise they’re no longer sure they can keep (me).